jsbin/jsbin/README.markdown

 The original idea spawned from a conversation with another developer in trying to help him debug an Ajax issue.
 The original aim was to build it using Google's app engine, but in the end, it was [John Resig](http://ejohn.org)'s [Learning app](http://ejohn.org/apps/learn) that inspired me to build the whole solution in JavaScript with liberal dashes of jQuery and a tiny bit of LAMP for the saving process.

-[Version 1 of JS Bin](http://www.flickr.com/photos/remysharp/4284906136) took me the best part of 4 hours to develop, but version 2, this version, has been rewritten from the ground up and is completely [open source](http://github.com/remy/jsbin).
+[Version 1 of JS Bin](http://www.flickr.com/photos/remysharp/4284906136) took me the best part of 4 hours to develop [back in 2008](http://remysharp.com/2008/10/06/js-bin-for-collaborative-javascript-debugging/), but version 2, this version, has been rewritten from the ground up and is completely [open source](http://github.com/remy/jsbin).